-The 2023 Employer Perceptions of the School of Education's Educator Preparation Survey was distributed to a total of 23 Ohio Educational Organization school administrators.
+The School of Education distributed the 2023 Ohio Educator Preparation Survey to the school administrators of Ohio Educational Organizations where at least one School of Education trained educator was working under a 204, 208, 212, 225, or 230 position code during the 2021-2022 academic year.
+The survey was sent to a total of 23 Ohio Educational Organization school administrators.
 A total of 2 respondents completed the survey for a response rate of 8.70%.

-A total of 141 respondents completed the survey statewide in 2018.
+A total of 698 respondents across all participating OPACTE members completed the survey in 2023.